-Ernie’s wife Leanne, a dedicated oncology nurse and office manger, has supported him in all of his participation in outreach activities.
+Ernie’s wife, Leanne, is a dedicated oncology nurse and office manger and has supported him in all of his participation in outreach activities.
 The Balcuevas especially enjoy spending time with their four grown children, Elizabeth, Sarah, Daniel and Emily and are the very proud grandparents of their first grandson, Ethan Gregory, who just turned 20 months old.
 They spend much of their time together at their retreat in Northport in the Leelanau Peninsula and are great MSU Spartan fans.

 MSHO remains fortunate to have this very busy, enthusiastic and devoted physician and leader.